blindsey/blindsey.github.io/_posts/2014-08-04-ios8-release-date.md

 *Source http://osxdaily.com/

 I think it's safe to say that Apple is following last year's roadmap and we can expect one more beta build before a Golden Master (GM) event in early September.
-And a new iPhone at the end of the month.
+And new iPhone(s) at the end of the month.

 Expect a new build of Xcode in two weeks with some more Swift hotness.

+*UPDATE:* Apple has scheduled a big media event for Tuesday, September 9th.